What is Harm Reduction?

 Harm reduction is a set of ideas and interventions that seek to reduce the harms associated with both drug use and drug policies.
 Harm reduction is based on acknowledging the humanity of people who use drugs and bringing them into a community of care to minimize negative consequences and promote optimal health and social inclusion.

 Harm reduction can focus on several different key areas, both through medicine and culture.
 Alaska Native culture can influence and play a part in harm reduction.
 Cultural and traditional practices can play a huge role in helping lower dependency, addiction, and providing harm reduction.
 An example of these practices includes hunting, fishing, gathering, canoeing, singing, dancing, and storytelling.
-In addiction to cultural practice, medical harm reduction strategies are also playing a helpful role in reducing drug harms, these include:
+In addition to cultural practice, medical harm reduction strategies are also playing a helpful role in reducing drug harms, these include the following.

 Reducing Discrimination Against Drug Users